 Spatial mapping

-Spatial mapping defines the method of NSTS space-time streams to NTX transmit chains mapping, where NSTS ≤ NTX, which may be implemented by means of a spatial mapping matrix Q of size NTX by NSTS or by cyclic shift diversity (CSD).
+Spatial mapping defines the method of NSTS space-time streams to NTX transmit chains mapping, where NSTS ≤ NTX, which may be implemented by means of a spatial mapping matrix Q of size NTX by NSTS and by cyclic shift diversity (CSD), if applied.
 The spatial mapping matrix Q is independent of the chip time index or subcarrier index and is constant in time.

 This standard defines four basic mappings for the EDMG PHY, namely, direct mapping, indirect mapping, digital beamforming and spatial expansion.
 Provided below are examples of spatial mapping methods and Q matrices that might be used in different cases.